How to Care for an Abused Dog

 Types of Dog Abuse

-Abuse takes many forms, including the following:
+Dog abuse takes many forms, including the following:

-The Dog’s Reaction
+The Dog’s Reaction to Abuse

-Whether dog, cat, or other species, the universal response to abuse is one of mistrust, social withdrawal, physical inactivity, and depression.
+- Whether dog, cat, or other species, the universal response to abuse is one of mistrust, social withdrawal, physical inactivity, and depression.
 The thoroughly defeated dog often hunkers in the corner of a room, not daring to explore its environment.
 This fear can extend to the outside world, giving an appearance of agoraphobia (fear of open spaces).
-Severely affected animals may not want or know how to play.
+Severely affected dogs may not want or know how to play.
 They remain vigilant, reclusive and often quiet.

 How To Rehabilitate a Previously Abused Dog